 A ride on our fixed route buses is quick and easy.
-Our service offer daily trips Monday through Friday beginning at 5:40 AM and Saturday beginning at 7:13 AM.
+Our service offer daily trips Monday through Saturday beginning at 6:00 AM.
 Please check our Routes for specific times and locations.
 Schedules are also available on all fixed route buses and at bus ticket locations.
+Bikes are welcome - click here for more information!
 Learn how to use our bus schedules and board the fixed route using the videos.

 Planning your trip is just a click away.
 In the trip planner block below, enter your start, date, destination and time to find the next scheduled bus coming to your location.

 Bus stop signs are posted at primary locations of each route.
 For customers convenience, riders may flag the bus at in-between points from safe and observable locations.

 Use your smartphone, tablet, or desktop computer to find the location of your bus.
 MCTA has each of our fixed route buses availible on a map so you can zoom it to see where your bus is in relation to where you are.

 Get MCTA alerts on Twitter @PonyAlerts to get advance warning of any service changes or delays.

 Ride2Ride - Ride your bike to the bus.
 MCTA buses are equipped with front loading bike racks.
 Load your bike and get to your destination quicker.